 Please see our pages on possession near a prohibited for a detailed discussion on what act or acts constitute this crime.

-You are facing up to 3 years in prison, to be served consecutively in addition to any prison time for the underlying offense.
+You are facing up to three years in prison, to be served consecutively in addition to any prison time for the underlying offense.

 § 21a-278a.
 Penalty for illegal manufacture, distribution, sale, prescription or administration